Costa Rica La Rosa

 Costa Rica SHB EP La Rosa coffee is sourced from Cooperativa de Productores de Café y Servicios Múltiples de Naranjo R.L.
 (Coopronaranjo) which was established in 1968 in the the Canton of Naranjo within the province of Alajuela, Costa Rica.

 The cooperative offers a wide range of services for its members.
 A general agricultural supply store sells a variety of products for coffee production as well as for vegetables alongside hardware and construction supplies.
 A centralized coffee mill and administrative offices are augmented by a recreation center, cafeteria, coffee shop, and a space set aside for vermicompost.
-CooproNaranjo strives to have a social impact in the community through schools supply programs, and cooperative members volunteer at both the fire station and at a program for disabled people called Talita Cumi.
+CooproNaranjo strives to have a social impact in the community through school supply programs, and cooperative members volunteer at both the fire station and at a program for disabled people called Talita Cumi.

 La Rosa comes from a select group of producers including Henry Méndez Arce, Carlos Haug, Alcides Camacho, Fernando París, Xenia Sanchez, Guillermo Chacón and Juan José Araya, each with farms that average 20 acres in size.
 Coopronaranjo strives to have a social impact in the community through school supply programs.
 Cooperative members also volunteer at the fire station and a program for people with disabilities called Talita Cumi.